What’s the absolute best way to start learning the guitar?

 Good Riddance (Time of Your Life) – Green Day

-Ah… when Green Day sold out or whatever.
+Ah, when Green Day sold out or whatever.
 It sounds complicated because Billy Joe messes up on the recording twice.
 But really, you’re only moving a couple of fingers.

-How to Practice
+How To Practice

 Plant your ring finger on the B string’s 3rd fret and let that be your anchor.
-Then play the chords until you feel familiar enough to accent the B string on the up stroke.
-Play along to the recording and you’ll hear it.
+Then play the chords until you feel familiar enough to accent the B string on the upstroke.
+Play along to the recording, and you’ll hear it.

 What Might Trip You Up

 Strumming this one is fun, but getting that accent note of the intro’s riff can be an uphill battle.
-Stick with it and you’ll have new open-chord powers.
+Stick with it, and you’ll have new open-chord powers.

 Sweet Child of Mine – Guns N’ Roses

-How to Practice
+How To Practice

 What Might Trip You Up

-What trips people up about this song is actually the rhythm chords.
+What trips people up about this song is the rhythm chords.
 The riff begins and ends on D, so you have to pay attention to that.

 La Bamba – Ritchie Vallens